Last updated on July 27th, 2023

 Whether the Mailbox Move is for a single user or for a group of users i.e. Remote Move or Local move, it can be migrated from one mailbox to another mailbox.
-The move request in Exchange 2016 uses Migration XYZ arbitration mailbox for storing the details like migration user details, extension details, batch information etc.
+The move request in Exchange 2016 uses the Migration XYZ arbitration mailbox for storing the details like migration user details, extension details, batch information, etc.

 Download a trial version of Shoviv Exchange Server Suite to know about Exchange to Exchange 2016 Migration.

-In an earlier version of Exchange servers (2016 or before), the transaction logs that generate while moving the mailboxes use to store destination databases/under source, however, the transaction logs of Exchange 2016 will store under database where Migration arbitration mailbox is located.
+In an earlier version of Exchange servers (2016 or before), the transaction logs that generate while moving the mailboxes use to store destination databases/under source, however, the transaction logs of Exchange 2016 will store under the database where the Migration arbitration mailbox is located.
 By default, the transaction logs will generate more at the time of the movement of the mailbox, manage database records during the mailbox movement you can use the workaround given here-

-- Enable the circular logging on a database of the mailbox where arbitration mailbox is actually hosted.
+- Enable the circular logging on a database of the mailbox where the arbitration mailbox is actually hosted.